monniert/unicorn/README.md

 <details>
 <summary><b>Optional visualization :chart_with_downwards_trend:</b></summary>
 Some monitoring routines are implemented, you can use them by specifying your visdom port in the config file.
-You will need to install visdom from source beforehand
+You will need to install visdom from source beforehand:

 ```
 git clone https://github.com/facebookresearch/visdom